Biological Team

 jgruber@nebraskamed.com

-• The Region VII Emerging Special Pathogen Treatment Center (RESPTC) and the biological specialty team strives to provide meaningful support for colleagues through training, education, and outreach consistent with current and future biological outbreaks.
+• The Region VII Emerging Special Pathogen Treatment Center (RESPTC) and the biological specialty team strives to provide meaningful support for colleagues from healthcare facilities and EMS agencies through training, education, and outreach consistent with current and future biological outbreaks.

 ————————————————

-Through RESPTC, the biological team creates meaningful educational content, training materials and other resources for the stakeholders within our region.
+Through the Region 7 RESPTC, the biological team creates meaningful educational content, training materials, and other resources for the stakeholders within region 7.

 —————————————————